delphicventurescode/POLYGLOT_POET_WR__polyglotPoetWorldRecord__public/README.md

 This repository serves as a transparent, public archive of the poetic collections, linguistic frameworks, and publication data supporting this landmark achievement in multilingual literature.

 ---

-(: UPDATE OF MAY 19, 2026 :)
+📅 Update: May 19, 2026 - early morning

-This record is currently being actively validated by an organization in the concerned field of evaluating world records, and publishing books of records
+This world record claim is currently undergoing active validation and official review by a leading international record-keeping and publishing organization.

+📅 Update: May 19, 2026 - late morning

+Virtually, all the requisite paperwork required has now been prepared, and made available to the organization in a Google Drive folder.

 ---